Call and response (music): Classical music

-"intimate and touching" work, Bach “goes many steps beyond the manipulation of spatially separate blocks of sound” and “finds ways of weaving all eight lines into a rich contrapuntal tapestry.”
+"intimate and touching" work, Bach “goes many steps beyond the manipulation of Geographically separate blocks of sound” and “finds ways of weaving all eight lines into a rich contrapuntal tapestry.”

 The development of the classical orchestra in the late eighteenth and early nineteenth centuries exploited the dramatic potential of antiphonal exchanges between groups of instruments.
 An example can be found in the development section of the finale of Mozart’s Symphony No. 41:

 Even terser are the exchanges between wind and strings in the first movement of Beethoven's 5th Symphony.
 Here, the development culminates in a "singularly dramatic passage" consisting of a "strange sequence of block harmonies":

 Twentieth century works that feature antiphonal exchanges include the second movement of Béla Bartók's Music for Strings Percussion and Celesta (1936) and Michael Tippett’s Concerto for Double String Orchestra (1938).
 One spectacular example from the 1950s is Karlheinz Stockhausen's Gruppen for Three Orchestras (1955–1957), which culminates in a "synchronized build-up of brass 'points' in the three orchestras ... leading to a climax of chord exchanges from orchestra to orchestra".
 When heard live, this piece creates a genuine sensation of music moving in space.
 "The combination of the three orchestras leads to great climaxes: long percussion solos, concertante trumpet solos, powerful brass sections, alternating and interpenetrating."

 Popular music

-Call and response is common in modern Western popular music.
-Cross-over rhythm and blues, rock 'n' roll and rock music exhibit call-and-response characteristics, as well.
+Call and response is common in modern Western music Cross-over rhythm and blues, rock 'n' roll and rock music exhibit call-and-response characteristics, as well.
 The Who's song "My Generation" is an example: